70 Krieger Hall

-My current research focuses on navigation of small, low-cost unmanned underwater vehicles (UUVs).
-Specifically, I am utilizing cooperative navigation, a combined acoustic communication and navigation technique developed in the late 2000s, for localization of UUVs not equipped with a Doppler velocity log (DVL).
+My current research focuses on model-based state estimation and model identification of small, low-cost underwater vehicles (UVs).
+Specifically, I am utilizing cooperative navigation, a combined acoustic communication and navigation technique developed in the late 2000s, for localization of UVs not equipped with a Doppler velocity log (DVL).
 Our approach is to utilize a model of the second-order nonlinear dynamics of the submerged vehicle, along with IMU and depth observations, in a delayed-state extended Kalman Filter (EKF) to estimate the 12-DOF position of the submerged vehicle.

 Please see my recent publications for more information.

 2011 B.S.
 Webb Institute, Naval Architecture and Marine Engineering